ngtongsheng/pickles-auction-email-service/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+## Packages we use in this project

+- [aws-sdk](https://www.npmjs.com/package/aws-sdk): use this to communicate with AWS.
+- [uuid](https://www.npmjs.com/package/uuid) use this to generate unique id for database.
+- [serverless-bundle](https://www.npmjs.com/package/serverless-bundle) use this to simplify our serverless project configuration.
+- [serverless-dotenv-plugin](https://www.npmjs.com/package/serverless-dotenv-plugin) use this to enable `.env` variable into lambda environment.
+- [serverless-offline](https://www.npmjs.com/package/serverless-offline) use this to run our application and Lambda functions locally.

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.